thiagosanches/linguist/README.md

 The main purpose is to create a kind of translator that receives a known json and return a script considering the destiny platform (Linux, Windows or Mac).

-The idea is to help manage some setup scripts to development machines, exposing an API that can be used on front-end applications to build a better UX to the final user.
+The idea is to help managing some setup scripts to development machines, exposing an API that can be used on front-end applications to build a better UX to the final user.

 ## Example